mhaugrud/msumcspy/_sources/MoreAboutIteration/SentinelValuesAndValidation.rst

 You can also use a ``while`` loop when you want to **validate** input;  when you want to make sure the user has entered valid input for a prompt.
 Let's say you want a function that asks a yes-or-no question.
-In this case, you want to make sure that the person using your program enters either a Y for yes or N for no.
+In this case, you want to make sure that the person using your program enters either a y for yes or n for no.
 Here is a program that uses a ``while`` loop to keep asking until it receives a valid answer.
-When you run the following code, try typing something other than Y or N to see how the code reacts:
+When you run the following code, try typing something other than y or n to see how the code reacts:

 .. activecode:: ch07_validation

-    def get_yes_or_no(message):
-        valid_input = False
-        while not valid_input:
-            answer = input(message)
-            if answer == 'Y' or answer == 'N': valid_input = True
-            else:
-                print('Please enter Y for yes or N for no.') return answer
+response = 'x' # initial value ensures loop body will execute while not(response == 'y' or response == 'n'):

-    response = get_yes_or_no('Do you like lima beans?
-Y)es or N)o: ')
+    response = input('Do you like lima beans? (y or n): ')

-    if response == 'Y':
+if response == 'y':
     print('Great!
 They are very healthy.')
 else:
     print('Too bad.
 If cooked right, they are quite tasty.')

 .. index::